kleach12/phase-5-Groupy/README.md

 <h2>Project status</h2>
-This project has been completed but is still being maintained by myself as I am constantly updating it with new things I learn.
+This project has been completed for the completion of the Flatiron bootcamp.
+5/3//2023 - Currently still working on the project and chat feature is down as I am attempting to implement real time chat.

 <h2>Colors</h2>